AshleyFeijoo/liri-node-app/README.md

         <img src="/images/Liri_Bot_spotify-this-song-1_Demo.gif" width="700" height="430"/>

-    - If LIRI-Bot is not given a proper search term, or no search term at all LIRI-Bot will default to searching for <em>The Sign by Ace of Base</em>:
+    - If LIRI-Bot is not given a proper search term, or no search term at all it will default to searching for <em>The Sign by Ace of Base</em>:
         <br>

         <img src="/images/Liri_Bot_spotify-this-song_ERR_Demo.gif" width="700" height="430"/>

 <hr>